IvoVellekoop/anysim/README.md

      │
      └─ DiffuseSim : solves the diffusion equation

-Classes that implement the Medium interface
+Classes that implement the Medium interface:
    TensorMedium: (not implemented yet) associates a matrix to each grid point, operator V=1-G is implemented as a matrix-vector multiplication
    DiagonalMedium: associates a diagonal matrix to each grid point, functionally equivalent to TensorMedium but more efficient
    ScalarMedium: not implemented yet

+Classes that implement the Transform interface:
+   FourierTransform

+Helper classes:
+   SimGrid
+   DisplayCallback
+   Source
+   State
 ~~~

 ## Example: Diffusion equation